 What kinds of sounds can the children make with paper?
 Ask the children to take a piece of paper and rustle it.
 Now try with three pieces of paper.
 What happens?
 It's a louder and richer sound.
 Now ask the children to try tapping it against their hands, scrumpling it up or even tearing it: Are there any other sounds with paper can the children think of?

 On this page, you will find music by other composers who have been inspired by trees or by the sounds of materials that come from trees (paper, cardboard, wood).
-To listen to any of the music via Spotify you will need to sign to hear the piece in full.

 Music for Pieces of Wood - Steve Reich